andrewbaxter/filterway/readme.md

    Note, socket ancillary data (required by Wayland protocol) requires unstable rust currently.
 If you use `rustup` to manage rust it should read the `rust-toolchain.toml` file and compile accordingly.

-2. Run `filterway /run/user/1000/wayland-0 /run/user/1000/wayland-filtered org.example.testid`
+2. Run `filterway --upstream /run/user/1000/wayland-0 --downstream /run/user/1000/wayland-filtered --app-id org.example.testid`

    Run `filterway --help` for details.